trane-project/trane-music/courses/minor_scale/lesson_F/exercise_4/back.md

-The note in degree number 4 of the F minor scale is B♭.
+The note in degree number 4 of the F Minor scale is B♭.